 Neither Charles Schwab nor Merrill Edge has a minimum initial deposit, thus enabling you to open an account with whatever you deem appropriate.
 As some brokers have minimums that can rise as high as $10,000, no-minimum account requirements can be a boon for investors who are just getting started.

 Both Merrill Edge and Charles Schwab have trading platforms their customers love.
 Merrill Edge uses a web browser-based platform, as well as a mobile platform for Android and iOS.
-If you keep a balance of at least $50,000, make 15 trades per quarter, or qualify for free trades through the loyalty program, you can get access to Merrill Edge MarketPro, which is the brokerage's more-powerful browser-based platform.
+If you keep a combined balance of at least $50,000 in eligible accounts, make 15 trades per quarter, or qualify for free trades through the loyalty program, you can get access to Merrill Edge MarketPro, which is the brokerage's more-powerful browser-based platform.

-Charles Schwab offers a browser-based, desktop, and mobile app-based platform to its clients.
+Charles Schwab offers browser-based, desktop, and mobile app-based platforms to its clients.
 Its web browser-based Trade Source platform offers streaming quotes, news for all your portfolio positions, and a tab-based navigation so that you can quickly move to and from different stocks or funds.
-Those who want a full desktop platform experience may prefer its StreetSmart Edge product, which boasts more advanced charting, access to research, plus a fully-customizable layout.
+Those who want a full desktop platform experience may prefer its StreetSmart Edge product, which boasts more advanced charting, access to research, plus a fully customizable layout.
 Best of all, there are no activity or trading volume restrictions for using its desktop platforms.

 The internet makes it easier to invest in foreign companies than ever before.
 Both Merrill Edge and Charles Schwab enable investors to buy American depositary receipts (ADRs), which represent ownership of foreign companies, but trade domestically.
-Most major foreign companies (think Adidas, for example) have an ADR that enables investors to invest in a company without transacting on international markets.
+Most major foreign companies (think Adidas, for example) have ADRs that enable investors to invest in them without transacting on international markets.